tranthehuy/nestjs-microservices/README.md

 # Microservices

+I am trying to use NestJS framework to build this architecture.

+All services will use JWT token to connect together for authentication.

+It applies typescript and DTO to validate all requests/input objects to prevent errors.

+It also has some unit test with jest - testing framework.

+**More details**

 - This is an example repo to show how to build a Microservice Architecture with NestJS

 - Each service has a seperated README.md to start and run this services